News

 • Addressed thinning/dead sod along Coralberry

-• Raised tree canopies for more light and safety during ice storms
+• Trees - Removed dead or damaged trees and raised tree canopies for more light and safety during ice storms

-• Repaired aging irrigation sprinkler heads and valves
+• Irrigation - Repaired aging irrigation sprinkler heads and valves - ongoing as issues arise, and replace some aging irrigation controllers

 Yard of the Month: